 Belgium is famed for its beer service using matching glassware.
 Every brewery has its own style of glassware to serve its beer in to create a unique impression.
 De Koninck’s is the “bolleke,” a chalice shaped glass that looks like half of a ball.
-The glass is so famous in Antwerp, that you order the beer by asking for a “bolleke” (pronounced “boll-uh-kuh”).
+The glass is so famous in Antwerp, that you order the beer by asking for a “bolleke” (pronounced “boll-uh-kuh”), a “bolleke” beer.
 Do this and you’ll get a glass of Antwerp’s ‘house’ beer!

 A ‘proper’ Bolleke